 A locking plate can be used instead of a traditional bone plate.
 However, interference between the pin and the locking screws is likely.
 Using monocortical locking screws or a combination of non-locking and locking screws can provide adequate fixation.
 If a combination of screws is used, the plate must be anatomically contoured and the non-locking screws should be placed and tightened first because they will compress the plate to the bone.

-2 year old MC Golden Retriever with a C1 fracture from being hit by a car.
+Male mixed breed 12 kg dog with a B2 diaphyseal femoral fracture from being hit by a car.

 Special attention should be given to patients less than 1 year of age with a femoral fracture.
 Rehabilitation is strongly recommended to help prevent quadriceps muscle contracture.